 A horse owner must take good care of their newly gelded horse after the procedure.
 Observing your horse’s behavior and any wounds received when gelding him is very important.

-Some castration incisions are made to allow blood flow out of the horse’s body rather than stopping it or closing the wound.
+Some castration incisions are made to allow blood to flow out of the horse’s body rather than stopping it or closing the wound.
 Be careful about the wound and take care if you see injuries bleeding.

 But, monitor your wound compared to how much you anticipate it will affect this injury.
 Also, take note of the color and smell.
 Seeing anything out of the ordinary should alert you to get medical help.